Jess-Nguy/android-binge-list/README.md

 # android-binge-list
 This is my final project for my android studio course from Mohawk.
-This takes a movie api and it stores your favourite and reviews of movies.
+This uses http://www.omdbapi.com/ and it stores your favourite and reviews of movies.

 Run this on Android studio.